grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ProductName.For("a") == ProductName.For("a");
 ```

 to return `true`, since the state of the compared objects is the same despite them being separate instances in terms of references.
-In Java, of course, we can only override `equals()` method - we are unable to override equality operators as their behavior is fixed to comparing references (with the exception of primitive types), but Java programmers are so used to this, that it's rarely a problem.
+In Java, of course, we can only override `equals()` method - we are unable to override equality operators as their behavior is fixed to comparing references (except primitive types), but Java programmers are so used to this, that it's rarely a problem.

 One thing to note about the implementation of `ProductName` is that it implements `IEquatable<ProductName>` interface.
 In C#, overriding this interface when we want to have value semantics is considered a good practice.
 The `IEquatable<T>` interface is what forces us to create a strongly typed `Equals()` method: